Mix 94.5

-Mix94.5 (official call sign 6MIX) is a commercial FM radio station owned by Southern Cross Austereo in Perth, Western Australia, and is part of Southern Cross Austereo's Hit Network.
+Mix94.5 (official call sign Mix94.5) is a commercial FM radio station owned by Southern Cross Austereo in Perth, Western Australia, and is part of Southern Cross Austereo's Hit Network.

 History

 The station originally began as 6KY, beginning broadcasting on 23 October 1941 on 1210 kHz and would eventually end up at the frequency 1206 kHz.
-The original building, at 17-19 James Street, East Perth, was the first building in Western Australia to be built specifically as a radio station.
+The original building, at 17–19 James Street, East Perth, was the first building in Western Australia to be built specifically as a radio station.
 Consisting of five studios and an auditorium, the station was then owned by the Australian Workers' Union.
+The radio station was employer of a significant number of notable Western Australian announcers early careers.
+By 1987 it was owned by Wesgo.
+In December 1989, 6KY was sold to Jack Bendat.

+FM era

-On 1 June 1991, under then General Manager Peter Perrin, 6KY became one of two Perth radio stations to convert from the AM to FM bands.
+On 1 June 1991, 6KY became one of two Perth radio stations to convert from the AM to FM bands.
 The station became known upon conversion to FM as 6KYFM, and later as 94.5 KYFM, with the official call sign 6JKY, the transition from AM to FM was considered one of the most successful in Australia.
 The Perth conversion process was in fact the second round of auctions for that city as the first round was unsuccessful, leaving 96FM, the first and only commercial FM station in the city.

-The on-air identity was later shortened to 94.5FM under the management of well-known Perth broadcaster Gary Roberts and then around 1997–1998 adopted the name Mix94.5.
-The official call sign is now 6MIX.
+The on-air identity was later shortened to 94.5FM under the management of well-known Perth broadcaster Gary Roberts.

+Late 1990s

+Program Director during the mid to late 90s was Phil Lentz (formerly of 2SM Rock of the 80s).
+Phil also had a production background from his early days in the 1970s at 4BC.
+At 94.5, each announcer had his/her own individual EQ settings which Phil set using an EQ device built into the on-air studio.

+By 1997, Phil formed the on air line up including:

+Around 1998, it adopted the name Mix94.5.

+The 2000s

-In September 2005, Mix94.5 changed its logo.
+In September 2005, Mix94.5 changed its logo from the red mix and the blue ball.

 In March 2007, Mix94.5 and sister station 92.9 moved from the premises at 283 Rokeby Road, Subiaco to a new purpose-built broadcast centre at 450 Roberts Road, Subiaco.

 The switch between Mix94.5's Rokeby Road studios and the new purpose-built broadcast centre in Roberts Road took place at 2 pm on 5 March.
 The first song played was "Friday on My Mind" by The Easybeats which was #43 in the "Top 294 Songs For Grown Ups" that Mix94.5 was playing across the long weekend.

 In May 2009 the station began broadcasting its signal on Digital Radio as well.
 Perth was the first Australian city to switch the digital transmitters.

-In December 2020, Mix94.5 joined the SCA Hit Network brand, replacing its sister station 92.9 who rebranded as Triple M.
+In December 2020, Mix94.5 joined the SCA Hit Network brand, replacing its sister station 92.9 who rebranded as Triple M. The official call sign is Mix94.5.